Tomansion/factorio_blueprint_analyser_app/README.md

 ## Project setup

 Frontend is a Vue.js project.
-Backend is a Python project.
+Backend is a FastAPI server.

 ### Frontend
 ```